System.map: Internals

 Because addresses may change from one build to the next, a new System.map is generated for each build of the kernel.

 Symbol types

 The character between the address and the symbol (separated by spaces) is the type of a symbol.
-The nm utility program on Unix systems list the symbols from object files.
+The nm utility program on Unix systems lists the symbols from object files.
 The System.map is directly related to it, in that this file is produced by nm on the whole kernel program – just like nm lists the symbols and their types for any small object programs.